jl-xie-kcl/jialiang-xie.github.io/_posts/2021-10-23 Report-Gulag.online.md

 ## Introduction

 The object to research this week is [Gulag.online](gulag.online), a virtual museum.
 By posting articles, items (books, letters, work gloves, etc.), photos of labour camps, and provides 3D virtual on-site touring, this online museum aims to present the affliction and repression conducted by Soviet Union.
-(Gulag.online)
+(Gulag.online) The author suggested that this online museum is made for all people who are interested in Gulag camp, or the history of Soviet Union.

 ![homepage](J:\CW_local\w3assginment_blog\homepage.png)